HarlonWang/quickjs-wrapper/README.md

 int a = obj.getString("123");
 obj.release();

+// If the return value is an object, it also needs to be released, JSObject ret = jsFunction.call();
+ret.release();

-// If the JSFunction does not need to handle the return value, it is recommended to call the following method. jsFunction.callVoid(xxx);
+// If you don't need to handle the return value, it is recommended to call the following method. jsFunction.callVoid(xxx);
 ```